Autocatalysis of Graviton Production via the Gertsenshtein Effect for the Yang-Mills Field: Oscillatory Solution

 \section{Oscillatory Solution}

 We search for the simplest possible simultaneous solution of the gravitational and YM wave equations.
-As in PR, in the following we assume that the gravitational wave is propagating in the $z$-direction, $h_{\mu \nu}(z,t)$, with the two independent polarizations being $h_{11}=-h_{22}$, and $h_{12} = h_{21}$.
+As in \cite{PR23}, we assume that the gravitational wave is propagating in the $z$-direction, $h_{\mu \nu}(z,t)$, with the two independent polarizations being $h_{11}=-h_{22}$, and $h_{12} = h_{21}$.
+In the following, we use dots for time derivatives, and primes for $z$-derivatives.

 Note that if all the potentials $A^b$ are the same, the coupling terms in (\ref{YM3}) evidently disappear due to the symmetry of the permutation operator.
 For the choice of potentials